Angel of Death

 The national emblems of Sardinia are quite similar.

 Coat of Arms for the Autonomous Region of Sardinia

 According to the government website, the institutional emblems of the island of Sardinia consist of a banner, a seal, and a flag.

 For Sardinia there is a "silver coat of arms to the red cross set aside by four blinded dark brown heads".

 Flag of Sardinia

 The Sardinian flag is defined as "white crusader field of red with in each quarter a dark-haired head bandaged on the forehead facing away from the bent".

-Like the papal coat of arms, this tradition of incorporating the head of the Moor in political emblems is nothing new.
-For Corsica and Sardinia, these symbols are also found in relics of the medieval period.
+As the late Cardinal Montezemolo stated, this tradition of incorporating the head of the Moor in political emblems is nothing new.
+For Corsica and Sardinia, the use of the Moor's head goes back to relics of the medieval period.
 None of the early Moors are blindfolded and their Negro features are obvious.

 Flags of Europe shown on folio 62r of the Armorial de Gelre, 14th Century